Year 5

 • practising and playing musical instruments

-• research project and extension activities
+• completing research projects and extension activities